yieldprotocol/docs-v2/troubleshooting.md

 # Troubleshooting

-If you can't solve your issue with the instrutions here, please ask us in [Discord](https://discord.com/channels/752978124614008945).

- - Open a support ticket in [#create-ticket](https://discord.com/channels/752978124614008945/893209711397195776).
+If you can't solve your issue with the instructions here, please open a support ticket in our Discord [#create-ticket](https://discord.com/channels/752978124614008945/893209711397195776) channel.
 We can't provide support on public channels for security reasons.
  - Tell us what is that you were trying to achieve.
  - Tell us how did you arrive to the issue.
  - Tell us your address.